 Accounts receivable: Accounts receivable consist of obligations due primarily from government agencies.
-Accounts receivable are carried at original invoice amount less an estimate made for doubtful receivables based on a review of all outstanding amounts on a periodic basis.
-Management determines the allowance for doubtful accounts by identifying troubled receivable balances and by using historical experience applied to an aging of accounts.
-All accounts or portions thereof deemed to be uncollectible or to require an excessive collection cost are written off to the allowance for doubtful accounts.
+Accounts receivable are carried at original invoice, net of an allowance for expected future credit losses.
+The expected future credit loss allowance methodology for accounts receivable is developed using historical collection experience, current and future economic market conditions, and a review of the current status of customer's trade accounts receivables.
+These factors may change over time, impacting the allowance level.
+All accounts or portions thereof deemed to be uncollectible or to require an excessive collection cost are written off to the allowance for expected future credit losses.
 Bad debt expense consists primarily of outstanding billings made to third-party payers which were deemed uncollectible and written off.
-Accounts receivable is recorded net of management's estimated allowance for uncollectible receivables of \$13,937 and \$0 at June 30, 2023 and 2022, respectively.
+The allowance for expected future credit losses was \$0 and \$13,937 at June 30, 2024 and 2023, respectively.

 Pledges receivable: Pledges receivable consist of unconditional promises to give and are recorded at the present value of estimated future cash flows.
 Pledges have been discounted using rates that approximate the risk associated with the ultimate collection of the receivable.
 The discount is amortized using an effective yield over the expected collection period of the receivable.
-Management considers pledges receivable to be fully collectible at June 30, 2023 and 2022.
+Management considers pledges receivable to be fully collectible at June 30, 2024 and 2023.
 Accordingly, no allowance for uncollectible accounts is required.